Currency War and Negative rates; The Race To The Bottom

 Currency War and Negative rates

-If you had told individuals before 2009 that we would be living in a negative rate environment in the near future, most would have treated you like a lunatic that just escaped from Ward 12.
-Fast forward a few years and viola, bankers all over the world are embracing negative rates.
-Today China devalued the Yuan to five-year lows, adding further fuel to the already blazing fire.
+If you had told individuals before 2009 that we would be living in a negative rate environment in the near future, most would have treated you like a lunatic who had just escaped from Ward 12.
+Fast-forward a few years, and viola, bankers all over the world are embracing negative rates.
+Today, China devalued the Yuan to five-year lows, adding further fuel to the already blazing fire.

 Pavlov his Dogs and A Currency War

-The first experiment was to maintain a low rate environment; the second one was to Flood the system with money; this was achieved via QE.
-The third phase was to get the corporate world in on the act of flooding the markets with money.
-This was achieved through massive share buyback programs.
-The next stage is to introduce negative rates to the world to fuel the mother of all bubbles; this program is currently underway.
+The first experiment was to maintain a low-rate environment.
+The second one was to Flood the system with money, which was achieved via QE.
+The third phase was to get the corporate world in on the act of flooding the markets with money, which was achieved through massive share buyback programs.
+The next stage is to introduce negative rates to the world to fuel the mother of all bubbles, which is currently underway.

-Central bankers are aware that people will save more and more due to fear; uncertainty is a great catalyst and moves a person from state of calm to a state of panic rather rapidly.
-They know that many will continue to remain wary even when banks start charging them a fee to hold onto their money.
-People are saving more and more because of uncertainty; they don’t know what the future holds, so they save even though it means taking on a loss.
+Central bankers are aware that people will save more and more due to fear; uncertainty is a great catalyst and moves a person from calm to panic rather rapidly.
+They know that many will remain wary even when banks start charging them a fee to hold onto their money.
+People are saving increasingly because of uncertainty; they don’t know the future, so they save even though it means taking on a loss.
 Experts will state that central bankers miscalculated, but the truth is that they did not miscalculate; this event was planned years in advance and with meticulous precision.
 Watch with surprise how the rate hike slogan will fizzle into “the cut the rates slogan”; Yellen already sounds more dovish with the passage of each day.

 Many experts have stated that negative rates are a bad idea; this is true to a degree, but it depends on the angle of observation.
 If you sit down and take no action, then the response is “yes they are terrible”.
-However, if you are proactive, you can use negative rates to your advantage.
+However, you can use negative rates to your advantage if you are proactive.
 For example, this family is getting paid interest on their mortgage instead of paying interest to the bank.
 In other words, they are getting paid to take a mortgage.

-Cheap Money leads to speculation and the stock market is the best place in town to speculate.
-Expect corporations to borrow even more money and use these funds to buy back their shares thereby artificially boosting EPS.
-There is no shred of decency left in Wall Street and as corporate officers bonuses are tied to performance.
+Cheap Money leads to speculation and the stock market is the best place to speculate.
+Expect corporations to borrow even more money and use these funds to buy back their shares, thereby artificially boosting EPS.
+There is no shred of decency left in Wall Street, and as corporate officers, bonuses are tied to performance.

-These chaps will do whatever it takes to boost share prices, even if it means creating an illusion that earnings are rising, when in fact, they could be flat or even dropping.
+These chaps will do whatever it takes to boost share prices, even if it means creating an illusion that earnings are rising when, in fact, they could be flat or even dropping.
 All they want to do is make a killing; they could care less about the small guy.
 It’s easy, and Congress has deemed it to be legal, so there is nothing to stop them and everything in place to encourage this behaviour.
-We covered this topic in detail several times, in the past 12 months and repeatedly stated that every pullback was to be viewed as a buying opportunity.
+We covered this topic in detail several times in the past 12 months and repeatedly stated that every pullback would be viewed as a buying opportunity.

 Improving GDP

-While such a proclamation appears insane, the chart below clearly reveals the opposite to be true.
+While such a proclamation appears insane, the chart below clearly reveals the opposite.
 Negative rates do create the illusion that the economy is working, and the masses seem to agree silently.

 negative interest rates Improved Denmarks GDP

-Denmark’s GDP started to rise, and that is and was the whole purpose of the program.
-Note that shortly after the crisis of 2008-2009; rates were pushed lower faster than at any period before in the last 20 years; the lower they
+Denmark’s GDP started to rise, which was the program’s whole purpose.
+Note that shortly after the crisis of 2008-2009, rates were pushed lower faster than at any period before in the last 20 years; the lower they

 dropped, the higher the GDP; in fact, one can conclude that it’s in an uptrend.